Study type:

 (2016):

-Sinusoidal electromagnetic fields promote bone formation and inhibit bone resorption in rat femoral tissues in vitro.
+Sinusoidal electromagnetic fields promote bone formation and inhibit bone resorption in rat femoral tissues in vitro

 Bique AM et al.